Return to site

 The Breath Hold

-Wim takes it to the extreme — ice baths, long holds, mountains climbed in shorts.
-That is his calling, and it has opened doors for athletes who need to go to the edge.
-But the breath hold does not have to be extreme to be useful.
+Wim takes it to the extreme.
+Ice baths.
+Long holds.
+Mountains in shorts.
+That is his calling.
+It has opened doors for athletes who need to go to the edge.

-Same tool.
-Small doses.
-Big payoff.
-The power is not in how far you push it — the power is in knowing you have it, and reaching for it when you need it.
+The power isn’t in how far you push it.
+The power is in knowing you have it.
+And reaching for it when you need it.

-The breath hold is available to you right now, in the chair you are sitting in.
 Inhale through the nose.
 Let the exhale go.
 Pause at the bottom.
 Feel the quiet.
-That is the doorway.
-You do not have to go anywhere to find it.

 A Word About How Far to Take This

-Recently, I have felt the need to expand my own breath work.
+Lately I have felt the need to expand my own breath work.
 It is one of the things I love.
 There is always a way to use your breath to build fitness, resilience, and fun.
-Lately, I have been swimming on top of the water, holding my breath for one full lap.
-Same breath.
-Different application.
-The breath does not care what the moment is — it shows up the same way every time.

 Your Sunset

-Your Sunset might be the Moloka‘i channel — just you, the canoe, and the water between here and there.
+Your Sunset might be the Moloka‘i channel.
+Just you, the canoe, and the water between here and there.

-The young paddler I work with, Ryland Hart, has just won the Moloka‘i channel in the relay.
-In two weeks, he goes back alone for the solo.
+Ryland Hart, the young paddler I work with, just won the Moloka‘i in the relay.
+In two weeks he goes back alone for the solo.
 He has trained the breath.
 He has done the visualization.
 He has felt his own power on that water.
-The same skills Maxie gave me in 1962 are the skills that carried him across, and they are the skills that will carry him across again.
-Different generation.
-Different sport.
-Same breath.

 Was really nice to feel locked in.
 So present and calm.
 And then be able to hunt when it mattered.